Barton Peveril Sixth Form College: Activities

 In 2018, the college launched a new programme of enrichment activities called Q-XTRA, which offers students a comprehensive set of wider activities that allow for improvement in one of four areas: Health, Community, Skills, and Employability.

 Multiple college productions take place throughout the year.
 Recent productions have included The Addams Family, Sister Act and a 1950s Immersive Theatre event where the college was transformed into an American High School from 1958.

 Students can play Football, Hockey, Netball, Rugby, Basketball, Tennis and Badminton.

 In 2019 Barton Peveril became Talented Athlete Scholarship Scheme (TASS) Accredited.
 The TASS Dual Career Accreditation Scheme, run by Sport England, ensures elite athletes can compete at the highest level whilst studying.

 As well as the clubs and societies led by staff, students are encouraged to set up and run their own groups within the Q-XTRA programme.
-Examples of student run groups include the Gay Straight Alliance, the Christian Union and the Debating Society.
+Examples of student run groups include the Pride Society, the Christian Union and the Debating Society.
 A competition entry by the latter was praised by the BBC partially because "every part of the college's entry was entirely down to the students themselves".

 The Barton Peveril Jazz Ensemble won their section of the National Festival of Music for Youth in 2009.
 Other ensembles (open to all college students) include a choir, soul band, string group, wind ensemble and flute choir.
 Other extra-curricular performing arts opportunities include shows, for example in 2012 the musical West Side Story, and the annual Rock Challenge dance competition.

-Barton Peveril students host a radio show every Wednesday from 2-3pm on Unity 101, from the start of the academic year in September until Easter.
+Barton Peveril students host a radio show every Wednesday from 2-3pm on Unity 101, from the start of the academic year in September until Easter.They became a hit success with their radio show featuring Lin Hughes hosted by Cameron and Eryk.

+Use of AI

+AI Tools

+Barton Peveril hosts AI tools created by Applied Data Science Partners.
+These include: